pupilfirst/wd201-scripts/nodejs-deep-dive/closures-in-js/README.md

 # Text
 In this lesson, you will learn a very key concept of JavaScript, the **Closures**.
-I will explain in clear terms what **closure** is, and how you can easily relate it to real-world.

 I guess you haven't heard of this term *closure* previously, and frankly it is not very much self-explanatory as well.
 From today onwards, you can remember it with a fairly simple term (or synonym) - Legacy!
 Why, let's find out.